 PPD is 2X worse

 In a multi-center study by the European Environmental and Contact Dermatitis Research Group (EECDRG), a total of 809 dermatitis patients (hairdressers) were patch tested with hairdresser allergens in 9 centers.
 7.6% were positive to toluene-2,5-diamine sulfate, 14.8% to p-phenylenediamine, 4.1% to o-nitro-p-phenylenediamine, 0.6% to resorcinol and 3.6% to p-aminodiphenylamine hydrochloride.
 In the same study, a total of 104 dermatitis patients identified as hairdressers’ clients were patch tested with hairdresser allergens in 4 centers.
 8.7% were positive to toluene-2,5-diamine sulfate, 19.2% to p-phenylenediamine, 7.7% to o-nitro-p-phenylenediamine, 1.9% to resorcinol and 3.9% to p-aminodiphenylamine hydrochloride

 PPD is 2.5X worse

-In all publications (except ref Holm), results from patch testing with p-phenylenediamine is given and in several publications also results from tests with additional hair dye substances.
-In the majority of publications, the rate of contact allergy to p-phenylenediamine was the highest…
+In all publications (except ref Holm), patch testing results with p-phenylenediamine are given and in several publications also results from tests with additional hair dye substances.
+In the majority of publications, the rate of contact allergy to p-phenylenediamine was the highest.

-As you can see there are many opinions and reports out there on the use of hair color dyes.
-At Mastey we choose to use the ingredients with the least toxicity that still can do the job of permanent hair color.
-We are also very conservative in their use and our usage percentages fall far below the international quantity recomendations.
+As you can see, there are many opinions and reports on the use of hair color dyes.
+I personally choose to use the ingredients with the least toxicity that can still do permanent hair color.
+I’m also very conservative in their use, and our usage percentages fall far below the international quantity recommendations.